lexruee/pi-switch-python/README.md

 ```

 ## Contributing
 Please feel free to contribute or to improve this library (Codebase, Documentation etc.).
+Every contribution counts.

+You can contribute to this project by
+ * improving the documentation
+  * circuits figures
+  * arduino / raspberry pi tutorial etc.
+ * starting a github wiki
+ * sending pull requests
+ * reporting bugs
+ * submitting feature requests

 I'm not an expert in this field.
 I'm just the guy who wrote the glue to port the library for the Python Programming Language :-).